dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/workflow-management/_index.md

 ask for "20% of accounts" and end up getting zero, or you could end up getting all of them, but most of the time, you should get ~20%.

-This field is intended to be used with QA Workflow, although the application won't prevent an administrator from using it in other types of workflow.
-Valid values for this field are from 1 to 99; any other values in this field won't work.
+This field is intended to be used with QA Workflow, although the application will not prevent an Administrator from using it in other types of workflow.
+Valid values for this field are from 1 to 99; any other values in this field will not work.

 Do not think of this field as a percentage, but rather as a 100-sided die.
-When workflow examines this filter, it'll "roll the die".
+When workflow examines this filter, it will "roll the die".
 The common use case for this filter is "Random Inclusion Factor --> less than --> 10".

 ### AutoClose

-This automation is the a process by which an ancillary patient chart can be closed by the application based upon a set of rules without coder intervention.
+This automation is the a process by which an ancillary patient chart can be closed by the application based upon a set of rules without Coder intervention.
 Autoclose is a process that takes routine outpatient visits and automates the coding process by submitting the chart directly to billing.
 This concept is known in the industry as autonomous coding.

 Organizations often use AutoClose to ensure they can capitalize on the value of these ancillary charts while not sacrificing the staff they have.
 Common outpatient service lines that make great candidates for AutoClose include: